cldf-datasets/liljegrenhindukush/raw/LX03a-NumeralComposition10+n.md

 underlying syntactic or morphological structure in which the form of the corresponding lower numeral *n*, and its relative sequential order as preposed or postposed in the complex expression, has been taken as diagnostic.
-Iranian Wakhi (Afghanistan) exemplifies the order 10+n in the formation of the numerals 11-19, as can be seen in ‎(1), displaying all the numerals 1-20.
+Wakhi of Afghanistan exemplifies the order 10+n in the formation of the numerals 11-19, as can be seen in ‎(1), displaying all the numerals 1-20.

 (1) <span id="_Ref12343426" class="anchor"></span>Wakhi, Afghanistan
     \[wbl(a)\] (Iranian)